docker/docs/ee/upgrade.md

 > the UCP controller.
 {: .important}

-## Upgrade Docker Engine
+## Upgrade Docker Enterprise Engine

-To avoid application downtime, you should be running Docker in Swarm mode and deploying your workloads as Docker services.
+To avoid application downtime, you should be running Docker Enterprise Engine in Swarm mode and deploying your workloads as Docker services.
 That way you can drain the nodes of any workloads before starting the upgrade.

 If you have workloads running as containers as opposed to swarm services,